Getting looks but no sales?

 - Turning CAPTCHA off led to no conversions lost and very little spam mail in this case study.

-- Showing testimonials can drive validation.
+- Showing testimonials can drive validation for a high converting website.

 - Using natural language on forms has been shown to increase conversions by 25-40%.